bumipl/Study-Notes/rhcsa-9/NFS and Autofs.md

 On the exam, check **"/etc/auto.misc"** for nice syntax examples that can help if you're stuck!
 You won't see auto.misc until you have installed the autofs package.

-Now on the client that will be using autofs, do the following.
+Now on the client that will be using autofs, do the following:

-First make sure you can see the exports on from the NFS Server.
+First make sure you can see the exports from the NFS Server.

 ``showmount -e nfsservername``